Geekcrowds/provisioner/README.md

            }
        }
    }
+}
 ```
 Replace ```Provider Name``` with the name of this provider.
 This is an arbitrary value and can be set to anything.

-Replace ```couch.ip``` with the IP of the crossbar server that will be communicating with the provisioner.
+Replace ```crossbar-public-ip``` with the IP of the crossbar server that will be communicating with the provisioner.

 Replace ```kamailio.domain``` with the domain name or IP of the Kamailio server that devices will authenticate with.